 Manufacturing valuations

-Given the asset based of a manufacturing business there is the potential to secure debt against the assets.
+Given the asset based of a manufacturing business there is usually the potential to secure debt against the assets.
 Debt holders typically require a lower return than equity holders, due to the security of the debt on assets.
 The return debt holders require depends on factors such as default risk, being the risk the entity in unable to service the debt.

 Experience